jmythms/CoolerChips_HELICS_example/README.md

-# This is a very basic HELICS example:
+# A very basic HELICS example, and how to setup a basic federate.

 ## How to run: